zencart/documentation/content/dev/languages/creating_a_language_pack.md

   E.g. To change the descriptions above from English to the Welsh your file could contain:
 ```
 <?php
+///... pre-existing defines here
+///... your new entries will come after them, like this:
 /*
  * Admin configuration title and description overrides
  */